 Use of Composer on a Windows PC with a touch display - our technical specs article has the details - is not necessary.
 Your mouse acts like a single finger.

 There is no limit to the number of experiences you can create with Intuiface Composer.

-With Player Next Gen, you can also run experiences on the web or as a Progressive Web App (PWA) on personal mobile devices.
+You can also use Player to run experiences on the web or as a Progressive Web App (PWA) on Windows, iOS, MacOS, Android, and Linux.

-On Windows, Player has a smaller resource footprint than Composer, making it preferable for installation on the devices you will use "in the field" on your kiosks, interactive displays, etc.
+Player has a smaller resource footprint than Composer, making it preferable for use "in the field" on your kiosks, interactive displays, etc.

-You will need a licence for each device on which Player is used but there is no limit to how many experiences a Player can run, one at a time.
+You will need a license for each device on which Player is used but there is no limit to how many experiences a Player can run, one at a time.